Josef Martinez Breaks MLS Single-Season Scoring Record with 28th Goal

 Josef Martínez is obviously flourishing in a comfortable environment and @ATLUTD doesn't need the money from a sale (although they may want to sell for the message it sends to future players).
 Move will really depend on how motivated he is to leave.
 He's got a good thing going, https://t.co/jkKQPWKDDM

-Even great MLS strikers like David Villa and Robbie Keane couldn't match Martinez's tally, recording personal bests of 24 and 25 goals for New York City and Los Angeles Galaxy, respectively.
-Sebastian Giovinco (Toronto FC) and Landon Donovan (LA Galaxy) scored 23 and 20 goals in their best MLS campaigns.
+Even great MLS strikers like David Villa and Robbie Keane couldn't match Martinez's tally, recording personal bests of 23 and 20 goals for New York City FC and Los Angeles Galaxy, respectively.
+Sebastian Giovinco (Toronto FC) and Landon Donovan (Galaxy) scored 22 and 20 goals in their best MLS campaigns.

-Atlanta still have eight games remaining in the regular season, giving Martinez ample time to obliterate the single-season scoring record.
+Atlanta still have eight games remaining in the regular season, giving Martinez ample time to obliterate the former single-season scoring record.